Dance Video Index

 Ametsuchi

 Presented at the San Franscisco Butoh Festival.
-Following on from her performance in Poland the previous year, this work developed Motofuji Akiko's international career.
+Following on from her performance in Poland the previous year, this work developed Akiko Motofuji's international career.
 The concept came through Motofuji's grandiose image of connecting heaven and earth with the body, which connects with idea improving one's whole life through butoh.
 Motofuji, who performed the lead role, used a rope to connect heaven and earth, resulting in a work of great scale.

 - Performer(s)